Economic Value Added (EVA) and Infinite Banking

 How does Infinite Banking improve EVA?

-But the multi-dimensional power of Infinite Banking is that it improves your Economic Value Added in another crucial way.
+But the multi-dimensional power of Infinite Banking is that it improves your net operating profit in another crucial way.

 Instead of removing your cash value (and resetting the compound growth curve), you collateralize it through policy loans.

 These loans are then paid back, at interest.
 Because you pay back more than you took out, the collateralization process requires you to think through your capital’s cost.
 You’ll be more apt to ensure the profitability of your decision because you need to make enough money to repay your policy loan.

 Undeniably, your decisions to deploy capital with Infinite Banking, whether for expenses or opportunities, will factor in your ability to repay.
 This will lead to making wiser, more productive, and more profitable financial decisions.

 While you can pay back policy loans at any pace, schedule, or not at all, we always advise you to have a plan and a timetable to repay loans.
 That positions you to ensure it will be a profitable endeavor.

 For example, your child may borrow from the family bank to pay for college, with a commitment to repay principal and interest for the use of the capital.
 They may think through the cost-benefit analysis more thoroughly, weighing the cost of education against their expected post-graduation salary in that career.

 Or you could pay for an investment property, business equipment, inventory, knowing that how you used that capital must produce cash flow sufficient to repay principal and interest.